-ANTI BULLYING DAY (PINK SHIRT) WED FEB 28
+ANTI BULLYING DAY (PINK SHIRT) WEDNESDAY FFR 27

-On Wednesday, February 28th we would like to

-encourage students and parents to wear pink to school anti-bullying day.
+On Wednesday, February 27th we would like to encourage students encourage students and parents to wear pink to school for antibullying day.

-The Ministry of Education has a guide

-developed to assist parents regarding bullying behaviour and other safety issues with the E.R.A.S.E. program.
+The Ministry of Education has a guide developed to assist parents regarding bullying behaviour and other safety issues with the E.R.A.S.E. program.
 The guide can be found at www.erasebullying.ca/